Voltairine de Cleyre: Travels in Britain

 In 1895, de Cleyre began contributing to The Rebel, an anarchist communist magazine founded by the English anarchist Charles Mowbray, for whom de Cleyre had previously raised funds for his legal defense against sedition charges.
 Although she wrote under a nom de plume and disagreed with communist economics, she was briefly considered for the role of editor-in-chief.
-In early 1897, she became pregnant again and sought an abortion; it was a painful procedure and caused her a lot of pain and a flair up of her illness.
+In early 1897, she became pregnant again and sought an abortion; it was a painful procedure and caused her a lot of pain and a flare up of her illness.
 As her health declined and arguments with her partner Gordon increased, her fellow magazine contributors Harry Kelly and John Turner convinced her to visit the United Kingdom.
 She set sail on June 13, 1897, arriving in England within a week.
 She stayed in London for two months, as a guest in John and Mary Turner's house.
 She was introduced to the Freedom Group, as well as the German historian Max Nettlau, Jewish anarchist editor Abraham Frumkin and the labor organizer William Wess.

-Through Wess, she met the famous Russian anarchist Peter Kropotkin, who told her about his escape from the Russian Empire over a cup of tea.
+Through Wess, she met the famous Russian anarchist Peter Kropotkin, who told her over a cup of tea about his escape from the Russian Empire.
 She also met Mary Turner's sister-in-law Lizzie Bell, the wife of Thomas Hastie Bell, with whom she became fast friends and stayed in each other's company throughout de Cleyre's time in Britain.
 She was a repeat visitor of the British Museum, where she saw Lord Byron's own handwriting; she also paid her respects at Byron's grave.
 She even traveled to visit Stonehenge, which she had wanted to see her whole life.
 In contrast, she strongly disliked London due to its heavy air pollution.
 She was nevertheless very happy among her friends in the city, which provided a much-needed break from her work life, causing her health and mood to sharply improve.